jbcodeforce/jbcodeforce.github.io/docs/aws/well-architectured.md

     * Stop guessing capacity: monitor demand and workload utilization, and automate the addition or removal of resources to maintain the optimal level to satisfy demand without over- or under-provisioning
     * Manage change in automation

-Before architecting any system, foundational requirements that influence reliability should be in place
+Before architecting any system, foundational requirements that influence reliability should be in place.

 | Questions to assess|
 | --- |